-We consolidated our work in Slough which led to us winning a three-year contract to provide advice to Slough residents.
+We successfully implemented the first year of a three-year contract to provide advice to Slough residents.
 This achieved one of our key aims to expand to become more sustainable.
-Further expansion, particularly to fund assistance for those most in need remains a key aim for 2023/24.
+Further expansion, particularly to fund assistance for those most in need remains a key aim for 2024/25.